 It is in the EU’s strategic interest to cooperate with countries beyond the EU, particularly for multilateral cooperation on (global) health issues.
 This includes countries associated to Horizon Europe as well as other partner countries and regions worldwide.
 In line with the EU’s Global Approach to Research and Innovation, participation in the Health Cluster of Horizon Europe is open to third countries.
 Supporting the Global Gateway Strategy, projects involving international partners should aim to increase scientific knowledge and facilitate technology transfer among partner countries, addressing global health challenges and fostering sustainable growth and job creation.
 Such cooperation should be value-based, creating linkages rather than dependencies.

 Applicants are encouraged to explore opportunities for synergies between the Health Cluster and other EU programmes to enhance the reach and impact of their projects, such as through broader stakeholder cooperation and follow-on activities.
 Synergies are in particular foreseen between the Health Cluster and the EU4Health programme to facilitate the uptake, further development and deployment of new knowledge and technologies in fields such as cancer, non-communicable diseases, mental health, pandemic preparedness and antimicrobial resistance, health systems and digital health.
-Synergies are also foreseen between the Health Cluster and the Digital Europe Programme to leverage Horizon Europe Research and Innovation results, such as deploying digital, privacy-preserving (distributed) data infrastructures, high-performance computing resources, and developing methods and tools for modeling complex phenomena related to human health.
+Synergies are also foreseen between the Health Cluster and the Digital Europe Programme to leverage Horizon Europe Research and Innovation results, such as deploying digital, privacy-preserving (distributed) data infrastructures, high-performance computing resources, and developing methods and tools for modelling complex phenomena related to human health.

 The European Regional Development Fund (ERDF) -including Interreg- focuses, amongst others, on the development and strengthening of regional and local Research and Innovation ecosystems and smart economic transformation, in line with regional/national smart specialisation strategies.
 The programme can e.g., support investment in research infrastructure, activities for applied Research and Innovation, including industrial research, experimental development and feasibility studies, building on Research and Innovation stemming from Horizon Europe.